OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Bullying is far from harmless and needs to be recognized for the very serious threat that it is.
 In addition to physical assaults bullying has a devastating impact on the emotional and psychological well being of victims.
 Bullying is a relentless assault on the soul.

-Suicide caused from bullying is something that principals, teachers, parents, managers, human resources professionals, EAP providers and union leaders need to begin taking seriously - very seriously.
+Suicide caused by bullying is something that principals, teachers, parents, managers, human resources professionals, EAP providers and union leaders need to begin taking seriously - very seriously.

 The bullying / suicide connection has been demonstrated time and again.
 The consequences of bullying can be lethal.
 Bullying is directly implicated in child and teenage suicide.
 Addressing the issue of bullying at school or even after school hours through stalking or cyberbullying (web bullying) is an essential component of teen suicide prevention.